Registering your dog

 Working dogs are primarily used for droving or tending stock.
-Proof the dog is a working dog will be required, this can include documents such as tax records, copies of contract, etc. current in the previous 12 months.
+Proof the dog is a working dog will be required, this can include documents such as tax records, copies of contracts, etc. current in the previous 12 months.

 Guide, hearing, disability dogs